Not to be TOO forward, but…

 Want to go much further than a one-hour content marketing class?

-I’ve taken everything I’ve learned about growing a successful content marketing business and created a proven training model you can bring into your team and replicate for massive success.
+I’ve taken everything I’ve learned about growing a successful content marketing business and created The Content Transformation System, a proven training model you can bring into your team and replicate for massive success.